GoogleCloudPlatform/ruby-docs-samples/storage/README.md

 sage: bundle exec ruby buckets.rb [command] [arguments]

 Commands:
-  list               List all buckets in the authenticated project create <bucket>    Create a new bucket with the provided name delete <bucket>    Delete bucket with the provided name
+  list                            List all buckets in the authenticated project enable_requester_pays  <bucket> Enable requester pays for a bucket disable_requester_pays <bucket> Disable requester pays for a bucket check_requester_pays   <bucket> Check status of requester pays for a bucket create                 <bucket> Create a new bucket with the provided name delete                 <bucket> Delete bucket with the provided name

 Environment variables:
   GOOGLE_CLOUD_PROJECT must be set to your Google Cloud project ID